aliviahossain/Disease-prediction/README.md

 # Disease-prediction
-A probability calculator using Baye's Theorem to estimate survival chances of a disease based on past hospital data.
+A probability calculator using Bayes' Theorem to estimate the probability of disease presence after diagnostic testing, based on histrorical hospital data.

 # 🧮 Disease prediction